sky-3311/Suicide/README.md

 If support is needed, join my [Discord](https://discord.gg/MfR5mcpVfX).

 # About the Plugin
-This plugin can make the /suicide more usable if so the say with its features
+This plugin can make the /suicide more usable if so the say with its features.

 **This is what The Suicide Plugin can do:**
 * Broadcasts if the Player has Suicided
 * Display the Death Location
 * Sends a Firework into the sky upon Suiciding
+* Plays a Sound upon Suiciding
+* Can be Disabled in Desired Worlds